sballano/nspanel_thermostat/hardware_mods.md

 # Hardware modification

-**Warning:** this doesn't pretend to be a "how-to" guide, I just documented the process I followed and it may serve as reference for anybody else with enough tecnical knowledge and experience.
+**Warning:** this doesn't pretend to be a "how-to" guide, I just documented the process I followed and it may serve as reference for anybody else with enough technical knowledge and experience.
 A lot of these steps are difficult and dangerous to perform and the problems can manifest after several months working fine.

 ## Moving the NTC sensor outside the enclosure

-Giving the constranis of the product I think the location of the NTC is good, in the botton of the enclosure will get the least ammount of heat, but unfortunatelly there is enough heat from the screen that makes its way to the NTC to cause quite a bit of error in the reading.
+Giving the constrains of the product I think the location of the NTC is good, in the bottom of the enclosure will get the least amount of heat, but unfortunately there is enough heat from the screen that makes its way to the NTC to cause quite a bit of error in the reading.

 They can't sell a product that has a sensor with just two wires hanging out... but we can mod it!
-Just make sure nobody else touchs or pulls on it... maybe this is not a mod for every household, so be mindful of that.
+Just make sure nobody else touches or pulls on it... maybe this is not a mod for every household, so be mindful of that.

 This is what the NTC looks from outside, notice how part of the NTC body is inside the plastic enclosure and how it is touching it so, even if plastic is a bad conductor of heat, in the end the screen heat reaches the NTC.